graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 * :tutorials-repo-tf1:`Custom op with codelet for custom vertex code <feature_examples/tensorflow/custom_op>`

-.. note:: These examples are for TensorFlow 1.
+.. note:: These examples are only for TensorFlow 1.

   From Poplar SDK 3.1, TensorFlow 1 will only be supported in CentOS 7.

   In addition, `Examples <https://github.com/graphcore/examples/tree/v3.0.0>`__ and `Tutorials <https://github.com/graphcore/tutorials/tree/sdk-release-3.0>`__ for TensorFlow 1 are only available up to version 3.0 of the SDK.
-There has been limited testing of the 3.0 versions of the TensorFlow 1 tutorials and examples with Poplar SDK 3.1.
+There has been limited testing of the 3.0 versions of the TensorFlow 1 tutorials and examples with later versions of the Poplar SDK.